Distributed Secret Dissemination Across a Network: Related Literature

 \subsection{Shamir's Secret Sharing Protocol}

 We first give a brief review of Shamir's secret sharing protocol~\cite{shamir1979share}.
-We assume for now that the dealer has a direct (secure) communication link with every participant (as in Fig.~\ref{fig:fully_connected}).
+To this end, we assume that the dealer has a direct (secure) communication link with every participant (as in the example in Fig.~\ref{fig:fully_connected}).